 Stanhope Village – Stanhope

 Stanhope Village has two play areas that are great for toddlers/pre-schoolers.
 Both have this fabulous soft equipment – it’s hard to describe really.
 Kind of cushioned, padded and squishy.
 In technical terms the ground is soft fall with latex covered foam-padded equipment.
 And the one outside is the one that is fully fenced.
-It is located right next to Caffe Cherry Beans and Michel’s Patisserie.
+It is located right next to 18 Grams and Michel’s Patisserie.